cppseminar/apc-lectures/public/lectures/threads.md

 ## How to avoid?

 * We can only use one (main) thread, or just use threads for parallel algorithms (e.g. `std::execution_policy`)
-* Even it threads only work on disjoint data we are safe
+* Even if threads only work on disjoint data we are safe
 * If threads share data, we must synchronize access to shared data

 ---